 Orange County based Singer/ Songwriter, and electronic music producer, specialising in Pop, Electronic, and R&B stylings.

-Warrick Runnels, better known by his stage name, St. War, is an up and coming Singer/Songwriter, and Producer in Southern California.
+Warrick Runnels, (SAINT WAR), is an up and coming Songwriter, and Producer in Southern California.
 His background is in Pop, Jazz, Electronica, and R&B, and he has been featured in many collaborations including the track, "Love Down Low" by popular Bass Music producer, Carbin.
-St. War's diverse musical background has given him the ability to sing in multiple musical styles, and produce accordingly, making him the perfect fit for anyone in need of moving vocals, inspired lyrics, and/or smooth electronic production.
+SAINT WARS’ diverse musical background has given him the ability to sing in multiple musical styles, and produce accordingly, making him the perfect fit for anyone in need of moving vocals, inspired lyrics, and/or smooth electronic production.

 Q: Tell us about a project you worked on you are especially proud of and why.
 What was your role?